hannobraun/playground/2025-08-02_monobloc/README.md

 ## Extensions

-This section details some possible extensions to the language design, which I wanted to leave out of the initial scope.
+This section details some possible extensions to the language design, which I want to leave out of the initial scope.

 From here on, I've put less effort into editing the text.